-The Leanders were based on the Whitby class design, as were the Rothesays, but much of the electronic equipment was more modem.
+The Leanders were based on the Whitby class design, as were the Rothesays, but much of the electronic equipment was more modern.
 Their hull was slightly narrower than Canterbury and Wellington.
-This modern touch was reflected in Waikato by the inclusion of such things as Formica panelling in the dining spaces and televisions in the messdecks, the televisions being donated by the people of the Waikato.
+This modern touch was reflected in Waikato by the inclusion of such things as Formica paneling in the dining spaces and televisions in the mess decks, the televisions being donated by the people of the Waikato.

-Built by Harland and Wolff at Belfast, Waikato was launched by Her Royal Highness the Princess Alexandra with a bottle of wine from the Te Kauwhata vineyards on 19 February 1966.
+Built by Harland and Wolff at Belfast, Waikato was launched by Her Royal Highness the Princess Alexandra with a bottle of wine from the Te Kauwhata vineyards on 18 February 1965.
+The ship was commissioned into the RNZN at Belfast on 19 September and proceeded to Portsmouth for an extensive three month period of trials.
 To help celebrate the commissioning, Waikato Breweries donated 40 dozen bottles of beer to the ship’s company.
-The ship was commissioned into the RNZN at Belfast on 16 September and proceeded to Portsmouth for an extensive three month period of trials.

 Waikato’s weapon systems were at the forefront of technology in the mid 1960s.
 The fire control system for the guns was so new that the Royal Navy conducted its ‘first of class’ trials in Waikato, because their first ship to be fitted with the system was not yet operational.
 Similarly, the control system for the Seacat missile was more modern than that being fitted in Otago and Taranaki at the same time.
 Waikato was also equipped with a Wasp helicopter, the first RNZN ship to have an aircraft since 1942.
 The Wasp was primarily for launching anti-submarine torpedoes, but also filled other roles such as reconnaissance and airlifting stores and personnel.
 Having a helicopter also resulted in men of the Royal New Zealand Air Force being part of the ship’s complement, to maintain the aircraft.
 While considered a new concept at the time, this arrangement had been in place on board the Leander class cruisers of the 1930s and early 1940s.

-With trials completed Waikato undertook a work-up at Portland, before sailing for New Zealand in March 1967.
-The passage was via the Panama Canal and Pearl Harbor and the ship berthed at its adopted port of Tauranga, the closest to the Waikato, in May.
-The next three years saw the ship engaged in the usual rounds of exercises and port visits, with its first deployment to the Commonwealth Strategic Reserve in Singapore taking place between October 1967 and May 1968.
-A second deployment to the Far East commenced in October 1969 and ended with the ship making a rendezvous with the Royal Yacht Britannia at Suva on 1 March 1970.
+With trials completed Waikato undertook a work-up at Portland, before sailing for New Zealand in April, 1967 via the Panama Canal and Pearl Harbor.
+Waikato berthed at its adopted port of Tauranga, the closest to the Waikato, in June.
+The next three years saw the ship engaged in the usual rounds of exercises and port visits, with its first deployment to the Commonwealth Strategic Reserve in Singapore taking place between October, 1967 and May, 1968.
+A second deployment to the Far East commenced in October, 1969 and ended with the ship making a rendezvous with the Royal Yacht Britannia at Suva, on 1 March, 1970.

-On 5 October the ship was at sea off the North Island, participating in Exercise LONGEX 70.
+On 5 October, the ship was at sea off the North Island, participating in Exercise LONGEX 70.
 A small hole developed in a hydraulic hose of a stabiliser, which resulted in a major fire in the engine room.
 It took some time to extinguish the fire and there were serious concerns about the safety of the ship.
 The fire was brought under control, although the ship was unable to steam and had to be towed into harbour by HMS Minerva.
-That ship was later presented with a mirror by Waikato, a promotional item from the Waikato brewing company which had the firm’s catch phrase Where ever you Go, Take Waikato etched on it.
+HMS Minerva was later presented with a mirror by Waikato, a promotional item from the Waikato brewing company which had the firm’s catch phrase Where ever you go, Take Waikato etched on it.

 Repairs following the fire took nearly a year, after which Waikato again slipped into the peace-time routine of exercises, port visits and deployments to the Far East.
 During 1977 the ship underwent a major refit and amongst other work, the flight deck and hangar were significantly modified.
 The anti-submarine mortar was removed, allowing the flight deck to be lengthened, while the hangar was increased in size.